executablebooks/meta/docs/contribute.md

 ## Code of conduct

-We ask any contributor to this project to [follow our Code of Conduct](tc:code-of-conduct).
+We expect all contributors to this project to [follow our Code of Conduct](tc:code-of-conduct).

 ## Where we work